 The more work you put into skating, the better the results you'll see in your surfing.

-Even better, you’re able to break down each movement step by step to really grasp the auto mechanics of movements needed to perform and execute each surfing maneuver.
+Even better, you’re able to break down each movement step by step to really grasp the auto mechanics of movements needed to perform and execute each surfing manoeuvre.

 From top turns, to carves to cutbacks.
 Skateboarding is the perfect partner to your surfing.

-Although this isn't new information, it's also hasn't been widly publicized.
+Although this isn't new information, it's also hasn't been widely publicised.

 Surfing and skating have always had a close symbiotic relationship.
 The feeling of riding a skateboard is similar to riding a wave.